-The way the government funds apprenticeships in England is changing.
-Some employers will be required to contribute to a new apprenticeship levy, and there will be changes to the funding for apprenticeship training for all employers.
+The way the government funds apprenticeships in England has changed.
+Some employers are now required to contribute to the apprenticeship levy, while there have also been changes to the funding for apprenticeship training for all employers.
 The levy on employers is part of a broader programme of reforms and apprenticeship starts from April 2017.

-The levy will see all employers with a pay bill over £3 million each year, paying the levy to HMRC at 0.5% of the total annual pay bill, with an allowance of £15,000 to off-set against the levy payable.
+The levy sees all employers with a pay bill over £3 million each year paying the levy to HMRC at 0.5% of the total annual pay bill, with an allowance of £15,000 to off-set against the levy payable.

 To begin maximising the levy, employers must register with the Digital Apprenticeship Service (DAS).
 There are five easy steps to get you started.